zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    about the ONC RPC protocol.

-   :c: The connection.
+   :param c: The connection.

-   :xid: The transaction identifier allowing to match requests with replies.
+   :param xid: The transaction identifier allowing to match requests with replies.

-   :status: The status of the reply, which should be one of the index values of
+   :param status: The status of the reply, which should be one of the index values of
            :zeek:id:`RPC_status`.

-   :reply_len: The size of the *reply_body* PDU.
+   :param reply_len: The size of the *reply_body* PDU.

    .. zeek:see:: rpc_call rpc_dialogue  dce_rpc_bind dce_rpc_message dce_rpc_request
       dce_rpc_response rpc_timeout